 If you’re still reading this, you may be thinking, “OK, sounds nice but I can’t draw.”
 I get it.
 But this process and the visuals you create aren’t for anyone but you.
 So relax.
 Your thoughts don’t have to become artistic masterpieces, they just need to be put down on paper.
 “People interpret simple stick figures far more easily than abstract concepts expressed in text.”
 (Business Model Generation) The key is to step back from your computer and only use non-digital tools.
 Here are a few suggestions.

-- Post It Notes: Draw simple pictures or write one word per a note and organize your thoughts on a wall.
-Rearrange as much as needed and add more notes as ideas begin to the flow.
+- Post It Notes: Draw simple pictures or write one word per note and organize your thoughts on a wall.
+Rearrange as much as needed and add more notes as ideas begin to flow.

 - Sketches: Think of a topic and then draw sticks figures and symbols on a piece of paper that represent your thoughts.
 Then add action words around the images to help them come to life.

 - Diagrams: This is what I use the most.
 Decide what type of diagram will help you visualize best and get to work.
-Below is a one of the diagrams I used to create a recent post.
+Below is one of the diagrams I used to create a recent post.
 Everything goes!
 Even bad ideas can turn into great ideas once they are hashed out.

-While I “discovered” this content creation method by mistake, after reading on the power of visual thinking I realized the science behind it.
+While I “discovered” this content creation method by mistake, after reading about the power of visual thinking I realized the science behind it.
 It’s easy to sucked into our word processors and just start typing.
-But, by stepping back and using your “digits” to help you create digital content, you will be able to explore your thoughts on a new level and create better content for your blog, website, social media campaigns and more.
+But, by stepping back and using your “digits” to help you create digital content, you will be able to explore your thoughts on a new level and create better content for your blog, website, social media campaigns, and more.